Kenmac589/lab-analysis/analysis-notes/kinematic_analysis.md

 ### DTR-M8 Post-DTX

 - Stomach seems to be dragging quite a bit in videos overall
-- Yeah confirming this again on 27/05/2024 and yeah most recordings aren't really usable.
+- Confirming this again on 27/05/2024 and yeah most recordings aren't really usable.
     - I checked video 0, 1, 3,

 # 1yr/1-6yr Mice